 The Japanese car brand offers premium quality only

 Meanwhile, the top-spec Premium variant comes with a more extensive range of safety features that include cruise control and an I-activesense system.
 It includes blind-spot monitoring with rear-cross traffic alert, lane departure warning with lane keep assist, smart brake support (forward and reverse), and driver attention alert for road hazards.

 In terms of infotainment, the top range model is equipped with Mazda Connect through a 7” touch screen monitor.
 It is capable of Pandora internet radio integration and Bluetooth Hands-Free technology.
 Audio comes out of a 9-speaker Bose sound system.
 As for the base variant, it comes with an 8.8” LCD monitor attached to an 8-speaker Mazda Harmonic Acoustics sound system.

 The 4-door sedan rides on a Mazda BP platform with McPherson Strut front suspension and torsion beam axle at the rear.
 Stopping power comes from ventilated discs in front and rear solid discs.
 Both variants are equipped with electric parking brake with auto brake hold systems.

 Engine & Drivetrain

-There are two engine options for the Mazda 3 sedan.
+There are two engine options offered by Mazda Philippines.
 The base variant comes with a SKYACTIV-G 1.5L In-line 4-Cylinder DOHC gasoline engine mated to a SKYACTIV-DRIVE 6-Speed Automatic Transmission with Sport Mode.
 It can produce up to 109 hp and 146 Nm of Torque.